chanzuckerberg/cellxgene-census/docs/census_notebook_guidelines.md

 :white_check_mark:

 > This notebook provides a demonstration for integrating two Census datasets using scvi-tools.
-The goal is not to provide an exhaustive guide on proper integration, but to showcase what information in the Cell Census can inform data integration.
+The goal is not to provide an exhaustive guide on proper integration, but to showcase what information in the Census can inform data integration.

 :x: *it contains a long explanation of what the Census is, and the goal is not clear*